The future of music, made here.

 Brown Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Sage Silé '25 GC studies French horn with
+Sage Niko Silé '25 GC studies French horn with

 Brown Hall